-However, using one of them depends on your personal computer; if the PowerShell method does not work, you can try the method involving the Command Prompt and vice versa.
+However, using one of them depends on your personal computer; if the PowerShell method does not work, you can try the Command Prompt method and vice versa.

 When unchecked, many factors can cause errors when you want to format SDXC to FAT32, with major ones being users not following the steps and unoptimized answers.

-You not being able to format SDXC to FAT32 might be due to write protection on the SDXC card.
+You cannot format SDXC to FAT32 due to write protection on the SDXC card.
 When the SDXC card shows the warning, "the disk is write-protected," it means the system cannot perform the required action until the problem is solved.
-The problem is common in the 7,8, 8.1 and 10 versions of Windows.
+The problem is common in the 7,8, 8.1, and 10 versions of Windows.

-SDXC card not being detected can be due to many factors ranging from corrupted cards or errors with the PC.
+SDXC card not being detected can be due to many factors, including corrupted cards or errors with the PC.

 Outlined are a few things you can try if Windows does not recognize your SDXC card.

 Write protection is caused by many things, with the common one being because of file action, and the storage is already full.
 When it is because of this, it is easy to solve.
 Below are a few things you can try methods to remove write protection on your SDXC card.

 Deactivate the switches

 SDXC cards have switches at the edge of the SD card, which activates the write protection.
 To remove the write protection, find the switch, and deactivate them.
 For the location of the switch, you can refer to the manual that came with the SDXC card.